0xcert/techpaper/src/paper.md

 ## 3.3.
 Decentralized Minter (DXM)

 DXM is another important component of the 0xcert framework.
 It allows for the trustless minting of Xcert tokens directly to recipients.

-The DXM can mint and exchange Xcert tokens for other fungible and non-fungible tokens in a single atomic.
+The DXM can mint and exchange Xcert tokens for other fungible and non-fungible tokens in a single atomic operation.
 It also enables an issuer to delegate the mint execution and payment of blockchain fees to the recipient.

 DXM consists of multiple contracts.
-To make it upgrade-able the smart contracts communicate through proxy smart contracts.
+To make it upgradeable the smart contracts communicate through proxy smart contracts.
 This way we can upgrade the core DXM contracts while data stay untouched.

 The minting of Xcert tokens using DXM is performed in multiple steps:
 * Parties come to an off-chain agreement that the issuer will mint a specific Xcert for the recipient in exchange for some tokens.
 * The issuer creates claims (blockchain signed messages) of the agreed data then sends these data together with claims to the participant.